LennartKeller/trf_training_tut/text/HuggingfaceEcosystem.md

 ## `datasets`

 Lastly, to complete the toolset of a transformers-NLP pipeline, Huggingface also develops a library for Dataset management, called `datasets`.
-The goal of these libraries is to streamline the process of data preparation and to provide a consistent interface to create, store and process large datasets too large to fit into the memory.
+This library aims to streamline the process of data preparation and provide a consistent interface to create, store, and process large datasets too large to fit into the memory.

 With these three libraries, it is possible to cover the overwhelming majority of possible tasks.

 ## Interoperability

-To make all libraries as interoperable as possible, they use dictionaries as a standard data exchange format.
+To make all libraries as interoperable as possible, they use dictionaries or dictionary-like objects as a standard data exchange format.
 These dictionaries contain all argument names of the function or method that is supposedly called next as keys and the data as values.

 ```{code-cell} ipython3
 from transformers import AutoTokenizer, AutoModel